Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation

-This rules out methods that perform multiple forward passes before backpropagation~\cite{roidtta, deyotta, surgeontta, niu2025selfbootstrapping}; their incremental gains are unlikely to offset the additional overhead under temporal pressure.
-We also exclude wrapper-like methods~\cite{zhao2023delta, zhang2025come, kim2025buffer}, which would combinatorially expand the evaluation space and are left as future work.
-Beyond these exclusions, our episodic, i.i.d.~evaluation affects method fit: LAME~\cite{boudiaf_parameter-free_2022}, designed for non-i.i.d.~streams, underperforms standard inference in all 240 cases, illustrating that method-evaluation mismatch can render adaptation counterproductive.
+This rules out methods such as DDA~\cite{Gao_2023_CVPR} and MEMO~\cite{memotta}, whose incremental gains are unlikely to offset their notable overhead under temporal pressure.
+We also exclude wrapper-like methods~\cite{zhao2023delta, zhang2025come, kim2025buffer}, which would combinatorially expand the evaluation space.
+Beyond these exclusions, our episodic, i.i.d.~evaluation affects method fit: LAME, designed for non-i.i.d.~streams, underperforms standard inference in all 240 cases, illustrating that method-evaluation mismatch can render adaptation counterproductive.